China quietly drops limit on foreign fund investments

 "For example, we are considering lifting the $1 billion (per fund) quota limit.
 You may see this in one or two days," he said, adding that the regulator was also mulling "making it easier for capital to flow in and out."

-Guo did not say whether or when SAFE might lift the overall QFII program quota, which currently stands at $150 billion.
+Guo did not say whether or when SAFE might lift the overall QFII programme quota, which currently stands at $150 billion.

 Analysts said the precedent set by Fidelity's increased investment limit would probably herald further relaxation.